"- Why should I change? My personality does not vary according to my residence."

 - Do you know that earth men become immortal when they come to this planet?

-The two men opened their eyes wide and said in unison:
+The two men opened their eyes wide and exclaimed in unison:

-Seeing he effect of his revelation, the leader of the XYRYX laughed a discreetly.
+Seeing the effect of his revelation, the leader of the XYRYX gently laughed.

 - And so, you have become indestructible.

 As for Alym, he only smiled and observed:

 - You wife will never see you again.

 - What?
 Said Alym who couldn’t believe his ears.

 - You will remain here, specified the leader.

 - When I die, you will take my place.